 This course will examine the scientific evidence supporting the correlation between physical activity and health; we will also discuss the theoretical basis of behavior change as it applies to promotion of exercise behavior.
-Guidelines and recommendations for prescribing exercise for apparently healthy individuals (including children, older adults and pregnant women) will be covered.
+Guidelines and recommendations for prescribing exercise for apparently healthy individuals will be covered.
 Students will learn about the relationship between exercise and chronic disease through review of the risk factors, pathophysiology, and exercise recommendations for individuals with various conditions and disease states including, but not limited to, diabetes, obesity, cardiovascular diseases, pulmonary diseases, and orthopedic problems.
 Strategies for promoting the "Exercise is Medicine" global health initiative will be discussed.
 Prerequisite: Natural Science Core course.